YoKummy/IoT-project/README.md

 - **Data Logging**: Store player performance data (e.g., accuracy, speed) for progress tracking.
 - **Customization**: Allow users to choose specific math problem types (e.g., fractions, algebra).
+- **Multiplayer**: Allow two user to battle with each other with two sets of numpad.

 ---